kevin-labtani/learning-graphql/README.md

 - Resolvers must return the value type declared for the matching field
 - Resolvers can be async
 - Can retrieve data from any source

+### Arguments

+- Allows clients to pass variables along with Queries that can be used in your Resolvers to get data
+- Must be defined in your Schema
+- Can be added to any field
+- Either have to be Scalars or Input Types

+Input Type are just like Types, but used for Arguments